louis-hildebrand/lambda-calculus/README.md

 { RESULT: \s.\z.s(s(s(s(s(s(z))))))  [i.e., 6] }
 ```

-More examples can be found in the [examples/](./examples/) directory.

 ## Running on localhost

 Starting in the root of the repository, run the following commands (without the dollar signs).